Percy Menzies

-Major Albert Percy Menzies, M.C., M.A., D.D., (April 26, 1888 - December 26, 1948) "the fighting parson of Vimy Ridge" is the Canadian clergyman who was twice acknowledged for gallantry in action during World War 1 and whose letters home (now preserved in the Canadian War Museum archives) provide valuable insights on the conditions and actions of the war.
+Major Albert Percy Menzies, M.C., M.A., D.D.
+(April 26, 1888 - December 26, 1948) was a Canadian clergyman who was twice acknowledged for gallantry in action during World War 1, and whose letters home (now preserved in the Canadian War Museum archives) provided insights on the conditions and actions of the war.
+He was known as "the fighting parson of Vimy Ridge".

 Early life

-Percy Menzies was born April 26, 1888 at Aylmer, Quebec (now Gatineau, Quebec), Canada and subsequently moved to Ottawa, Ontario, where his father worked as an Engineer for the Canadian Pacific Railway.
+Percy Menzies was born April 26, 1888, in Aylmer, Quebec (now Gatineau), Canada and subsequently moved to Ottawa, Ontario, where his father worked as an Engineer for the Canadian Pacific Railway.
 He had five siblings: Garnet Menzies, Arthur Menzies, John Menzies, Mary Menzies, and Clifford Menzies.
 He studied religion at Queen's University from 1905 to 1913, earning a Bachelors and Masters of Divinity.

-War Experience
+Military career

-He enrolled as a Lieutenant on 18 January 1916 at Barrie, Ontario, with the 76th Canadian Infantry Battalion, Canadian Expeditionary Force (CEF), in the First World War.
-The Battalion was dissolved on reaching England and the troops sent to reinforce other Battalions.
-He was transferred to the 4th Canadian Mounted Rifles, which was part of the 8th Infantry Brigade, 3rd Canadian Division, and served as one of their officers.
-He was singled out for his leadership at the Somme on 10 October 1916.
+Menzies enrolled as a lieutenant on 18 January 1916 at Barrie, Ontario, with the 76th Canadian Infantry Battalion, Canadian Expeditionary Force (CEF), during the First World War.
+The battalion was dissolved on reaching England and the troops sent to reinforce other battalions.
+He was transferred to the 4th Canadian Mounted Rifles, which was part of the 8th Infantry Brigade, 3rd Canadian Division, and served as an officer.
+He was singled out for his leadership at the Battle of the Somme on 10 October 1916.
 During the attacks on Regina Trench, he was in charge of a party to prepare stepping off trenches for the attack.
-His party was to be guided by an engineering officer, but when that officer was wounded by shellfire, he continued without the guide and worked at night to complete the task.
+His party was supposed to be guided by an engineering officer, but when that officer was wounded by shellfire, he continued without the guide and worked at night to complete the task.
 In a letter to his sister shortly after the event he wrote "The Colonel and the Brigadier recommended me for the Military Cross, for a little moonlight serenade I had on the Somme.
 The Colonel was quite peeved because the Higher Command didn't grant the request as he was quite keen on the recommendation."